jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 Test your voice app, after a bit your session should appear in your tracking website.

 ##Usage
 Google Analytics for Jovo is designed to tie tracking data to users and intents (without having the developer to mess with it).
-It seperates into the parts:
+It separates into the parts:
 1. Automatic intent tracking
 2. User methods
-3. Customize standard behaviour
+3. Customize standard behavior

 #### 1. Automatic intent tracking
 After the plugin is enabled it automatically tracks intents by sending pageviews to google analytics.
 To see intent metrics navigate to "Behavior" -> "Overview" in your google analytics web pannel.
 After some time the "Behaviour Flow" will show intent paths users take within your skill.